From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Recurrent Issues

-\tinyskip \textbf{Lack of Assertion-Based Unit Tests.} Writing assertion-based unit tests for FMware is difficult due to the non-deterministic nature of FMs, making expected outputs hard to define~\cite{abeysinghe2024challenges,scottlogicTestingLLMBased}.
-Traditional tests rely on fixed outcomes, but FMware's varying outputs complicate this, especially in agent construction and memory management~\cite{scottlogicTestingLLMBased}.
-Despite these challenges, such tests are critical in production environments to detect regressions during refactoring or updates~\cite{abeysinghe2024challenges}.
+Writing assertion-based unit tests for FMware is difficult due to the non-deterministic nature of FM(s), which makes expected outputs hard to define~\cite{abeysinghe2024challenges,scottlogicTestingLLMBased}.
+Traditional tests rely on fixed outcomes, but FMware varies across runs, especially in agent construction and memory management~\cite{scottlogicTestingLLMBased}.
+Despite these challenges, such tests remain critical to detect regressions during refactoring or updates~\cite{abeysinghe2024challenges}.